jtarchie/worker/README.md

 - Concurrently processes tasks using multiple workers (goroutines).
 - Fixed-size queue to manage tasks.
 - Blocks when adding tasks if the queue is full.
+- Specify an optional timeout for work to be queued.

 ## Limitations

 This library does not currently support:

-- Timeout/context for a worker.
+- Context for a worker.
 - Retry mechanism.

 ## Usage